He Said-She Said: When Parents Interfere

 This isn’t an overnight decision, I know.
 So make sure you give yourself enough time to think through this issue thoroughly and that you pray through the matter with fervor until you have received a definite answer.
 Take your time.
 Those who join you in this journey (pastor, spiritual parents, etc.) will want God’s best for you and will undoubtedly help you to be cautious and careful in your decision making.

 Hopefully, your parents will witness your example as they see you earnestly praying and seeking God’s will for this matter in your life.
-I pray that they will be drawn to him as a result of your living testimony in this complicated situation (Matt.
-5:13-16).
+I pray that they will be drawn to him as a result of your living testimony in this complicated situation (Matthew 5:13-16).

 HE is … Cliff Young, a Crosswalk.com contributing writer and a veteran single of many decades.
 He has traveled the world in search of fresh experiences, serving opportunities, and the perfect woman (for him) and has found that his investments in God, career and youth ministry have paid off in priceless dividends.